 Having a simulation center has enabled the college to use fewer animal products.
 For example, students practice on synthetic suture pads and use virtual reality to cement anatomical knowledge.

-Our primary audience is the students at the Phoenix Biomedical Campus.
+Our primary audience is the students at the Phoenix Bioscience Core.
 This includes students from the UA College of Medicine – Phoenix, UA Nursing and UA Pharmacy, as well as students in NAU’s Physical Therapy, Physician Assistant, Occupational Therapy and Athletic Training programs.
 We also support our clinical partners with training space and events.

 The mannequins are manually controlled to talk, sweat, breathe, cough, groan and emulate a variety of medical conditions.
 Mannequins have audible and adjustable heart, lung and bowel sound, as well as palpable pulses.
 These capabilities allow the simulation center to provide life-like medical situations for learners and allow educators to effectively evaluate students’ interventions.